 MPFL Reconstruction.
 A minimally invasive arthroscopic procedure where an OPA specialist removes the torn MPFL and replaces it with a new one.
 The new MPFL is a graft is harvested from you, usually the hamstring tendons, or a cadaver.
 Suture anchors are used to

 The knee is immobilized after your surgery—a hinged knee brace is worn and its settings are adjusted as healing occurs.
 Physical therapy after surgery strengthens and stretches the new ligament.
 Following your recovery, the knee is strong and stable and symptoms subside.

-At Orthopaedic Institute of Central Jersey (OIO), our Board-Certified and Fellowship-Trained Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl are experts in performing medial patellofemoral ligament reconstructions.
+At Orthopaedic Institute Brielle Orthopaedics (OIO), our Board-Certified and Fellowship-Trained Dr. Michael Sclafani, Dr. Anthony Petrosini and Dr. Toby Husserl are experts in performing medial patellofemoral ligament reconstructions.

 If you injure your patella and experience symptoms, contact our office to schedule an appointment with one of our specialists that are conveniently located at our offices in Wall, Freehold, Toms River and coming soon to Edison.